Gab0/straintables/README.md

 * One multifasta file per strain.
 * They should be placed at the `genomes` folder.

+## Required Software

-### Setup ClustalW2
+### ClustalW2

 The alignment step of `linkageMapper` requires [ClustalW2](http://www.clustal.org/clustal2/) installed on your system.

-### Setup MeShClust [optional/recommended]
+### MeShClust [optional/redundant]

-The recombination analysis step of `linkageMapper` has [MeShClust](https://github.com/TulsaBioinformaticsToolsmith/MeShClust) as an optional dependency, having it installed on your system will add depth on matrix visualization.
+The recombination analysis step of `linkageMapper` has [MeShCluSt](https://github.com/TulsaBioinformaticsToolsmith/MeShClust) as an optional dependency.

+Having it installed on the system will enable genome group clustering to be totally independend from the alignment software, as MeShCluSt does the clustering on top of unaligned `.fasta` files.

+By not having it, the clustering will be made off distance matrix information only.

+At this point, it is not important to have MeShCluSt installed.

 # Usage